 As followers of Christ, we are called to serve others.
 Just as Jesus humbly served the people around Him we are expected to work and help others in need.
 We should do good deeds, but with the right attitude and intentions.
 Our work should never be about getting glory for ourselves, but instead, it should point to God and give Him glory.
 This Secret Service youth retreat theme will teach young people about the importance of serving God and others and also how to do good works in humility and without fanfare.

 Put Your Words into Action

 18 Dear children, let us not love with words or speech but with actions and in truth.

 It’s great to tell people that we love them.
 It’s even better to show them.
 Putting our words into actions shows others that we care enough to follow through with what we say.
 It’s easy to say we care about a person or cause.
 It’s much more difficult and requires more commitment to actively work to show our care.
 Use this verse to encourage young people to be not just sayers, but doers.

 Be Good to Everyone

 Galatians 6:10 (NIV)

-10 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.
+10 Therefore, as we have the opportunity, let us do good to all people, especially to those who belong to the family of believers.

 God expects us to serve everyone, not just the people who look like us.
-That means we should show kindness and offer help to all people regardless of race, gender, social status, etc. Sometimes that may mean stepping outside our comfort zone and going places we wouldn’t normally go, for example a nursing home, a homeless shelter, a prison.
+That means we should show kindness and offer help to all people regardless of race, gender, social status, etc. Sometimes that may mean stepping outside our comfort zone and going places we wouldn’t normally go, for example, a nursing home, a homeless shelter, a prison.
 Going to such places requires courage and commitment, but it demonstrates to others that you care.
 Use this scripture to remind young people about the importance of serving all people.

 Don’t Make a Show